mumuki/mumuki-gobstones-runner/README.md

 ## Interactive programs

-In order to use interactive programs there are two requirements:
+In order to use interactive programs there are three requirements:

 1) Set the option interactive to true in the test.
 2) Provide a default code that has an interactive program in it.
+3) Provide at least one expectation.
+The syntax for a listener name is the following:

+onK_Pressed, where _ can be any letter, Up, Down, Right, Left (arrows) or Space.

 Also, it is desirable to provide a gs-keyboard-config.